Fate of false vacuum in non-perturbative regimes: Gravity effects: Introduction

-Callan and Coleman's saddle-point approximation and its extension to loop-level bounce calculations to incorporate radiative corrections \cite{Weinberg:1992ds} have been mostly limited to weakly-coupled theories, since it is very challenging to figure out whether an actual bounce solution beyond tree level exists or not in this method.
+Callan and Coleman's saddle-point approximation and the corresponding extension to include radiative corrections \cite{Weinberg:1992ds} have been generally applied to theories with weak coupling, a regime very challenging to realize if an actual bounce solution could possibly exists beyond the tree level with such techniques.
 Going beyond weak perturbation theory towards strongly-coupled regimes, false-vacuum decay methods which are accurate, versatile, robust, and may be applicable to phase transitions and the generation of gravitational waves have been actively sought.
 In Ref.\ \cite{Croon:2021vtc}, such an attempt was made via a quasi-stationary effective action relying upon functional renormalization group techniques \cite{Wetterich:1992yh}.

-In an earlier paper \cite{Frasca:2022kfy}, two of us proposed an alternative and novel method for computing the false-vacuum decay rate in strongly-coupled theories.
-Using exact solutions to the Higgs theory as well as analytical expressions of the Green's functions found in terms of Jacobi elliptical functions \cite{Frasca:2015yva}, we computed the effective action via the partition function of the theory and, subsequently, we found the false-vacuum decay rate in terms of Jacobi elliptical function.
-Such a technique has been applied to quantum chromodynamics, confinement, and hadronic contributions to the muon magnetic moment \cite{Frasca:2021yuu,Frasca:2021zyn,Frasca:2022lwp,Chaichian:2018cyv}, to the Higgs sector of the Standard Model \cite{Frasca:2015wva}, and to the cosmology of dark energy \cite{Frasca:2022vvp}.
-The results obtained in this way are valid even in strongly coupled regimes and go beyond the usual applications to high-energy physics and condensed matter systems.
+In an earlier paper \cite{Frasca:2022kfy}, some of us proposed an alternative and novel technique to compute the false-vacuum decay rate in strongly-coupled theories.
+Using exact solutions to the quartic scalar field theory as well as analytic expressions of the Green's functions expressed through Jacobi elliptical functions \cite{Frasca:2015yva}, we computed the effective action via the partition function and found the false-vacuum decay rate.
+Such a technique has been applied to quantum chromodynamics, confinement, and hadronic contributions to the muon magnetic moment \cite{Frasca:2021yuu,Frasca:2021mhi,Frasca:2022lwp,Chaichian:2018cyv}, to the Higgs sector of the Standard Model \cite{Frasca:2015wva}, and to studies of dark energy in cosmology \cite{Frasca:2022vvp}.
+The results obtained in this way hold even in strongly coupled regimes and go beyond the usual applications to high-energy physics and condensed matter systems.
 In this paper, we expand our previous analysis and, on one hand, note an increase of the instability of the false vacuum at strong coupling.
 On the other hand, we generalize and explore the effect of gravitational interactions on the vacuum decay rate computed in the non-perturbative regimes, with the goal of understanding how gravity may impact the effective potential, the false vacuum, and its corresponding bouncing solution.
-We assume a minimal coupling between the scalar field and gravity.
+We assume a minimal coupling for the scalar field coupled to gravity.